 As our understanding of extremophiles and their unique biochemistry increases, so do the potential applications of this knowledge in biotechnology.

-In July 2022 RNZ’s Our Changing World programme featured Dr Adele Williamson and her work on the clues about DNA repair systems from bacteria found in Antarctica.
+In July 2022 RadioNZ’s Our Changing World programmes featured Dr Adele Williamson and her work on the clues about DNA repair systems from bacteria found in Antarctica and also in the Secrets of Antarctic microbes.